semprag/semprag.github.io/reviewers.md

 to explain your reaction in any way you think will be helpful, issues that you might consider include:

-Principal results
-:   What are the major contributions this paper makes to semantics and
-    pragmatics?
-Note: we would expect a pointer rather than a full explanation, e.g. “The most important contribution is the analysis of Cacgia Roglai temporal markers as dynamic generalized quantifiers.”

-Originality
+Originality & Results
 :   Are there important new theoretical insights, important new data,
     perhaps a notably original synthesis of ideas from disparate fields, or new formal techniques?
 Does the paper substantially overlap with a separate published paper of the author?

-Technical competence and presentation of technical material :   Are there minor or major examples of sloppiness or misunderstanding?
-    Are there places where the argumentation should be strengthened?
-    Would the paper be improved with new statistical analyses, proofs of claims, or worked examples demonstrating proposed techniques?
-Should graphs, tables, or other presentations of data be added or modified?
+What are the major contributions this paper makes to semantics and pragmatics?
+Note: we would expect a pointer rather than a full explanation, e.g. “The most important contribution is the analysis of Cacgia Roglai temporal markers as dynamic generalized quantifiers.”

-Empirical quality
+Empirical quality & Technical competence
 :   Most (but not all) articles in will be based on empirical data.
 Is
     the evidentiary basis of this paper adequate to the theoretical conclusions reached?
 Are there places where the quality of the data could be improved (cross-linguistic data, naturally occurring data, corpus data, experimental data)?
+Are there minor or major examples of sloppiness or misunderstanding?
+Are there places where the argumentation should be strengthened?
+Would the paper be improved with new statistical analyses, proofs of claims, or worked examples demonstrating proposed techniques?
+Should graphs, tables, or other presentations of data be added or modified?

 Audience
 :   Consider the background someone would need to follow the main thread